What Blockbuster Automaker Profits Tell Us About The Pandemic Economy

 Meanwhile, some companies are also seeing a boost from rising used car prices, which provided a cash infusion to their financing arms.
 Demand in China has also rebounded significantly.

 The result?
 Ford paid back $15 billion it had borrowed to make it through the pandemic and still had $30 billion in cash left over.
-General Motors doubled analyst expectations for earnings-per-share in the third quarter.
+General Motors doubled analyst expectations for earnings per share in the third quarter.
 And Fiat Chrysler reported its highest ever quarterly earnings in North America.

 Brinley notes that sales will still be down for the year as a whole, and given the uncertainty about the ongoing pandemic, "there is still opportunity to have difficulty in the next year."